Uninett/nav/doc/intro/install.rst

   make
   make install

 ..
-NOTE:: If you obtained your copy of NAV directly from a Mercurial
+NOTE:: If you obtained your copy of NAV directly from a Git
           repository, you may need to run ``./autogen.sh`` first.

 If you wish to configure NAV to run from a different location than the default